Zinckle/ZinckLib/docs/index.rst

-ZinckLib has its documentation hosted on Read the Docs.
+ZinckLib has its documentation hosted on Read the Docs. test build